 The collection is largely related to the history 12th Century France, in particular the Abbey of Saint-Denis, north of Paris, and its most famous abbot, Suger.
 The collection includes many edited collections of primary sources relating to Capetian France and numerous French-language publications rarely present in North American libraries.

-Penn Libraries also houses two archival collections related to Waldman, the Thomas G. Waldman Paper and Thomas G. Waldman Collection of Materials related to Felix Nadar, both of which are currently being processed for use at the Kislak Center for Special Collections, Rare Books and Manuscripts.
+Penn Libraries also houses two archival collections related to Waldman, the Thomas G. Waldman Papers and Thomas G. Waldman Collection of Materials related to Felix Nadar, both of which are currently being processed for use at the Kislak Center for Special Collections, Rare Books and Manuscripts.